RIM structure and timelines

 On completion of the RIM unit, students will be able to:

-- Recognize and describe the value and roles of health research in a) informing clinical judgment, skills and knowledge; b) contributing to innovations in clinical care, health policy and healthcare systems; c) supporting lifelong learning and professional development;
+• Describe the role of health related research in: (a) informing clinical judgement, skills, and knowledge; (b) contributing to innovations to improve clinical care, health policy, medical education, and healthcare systems; and (c) supporting lifelong learning and professional development.

 RIM begins in the first week of Med 1 and students are expected to meet all learning requirements by September of Med 4.